Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/filters.md

 ## jet-engine/listings/data/current-author

-Використовується в функції get_current_author_object(). Ця функція намагається отримати об'єкт з даними автора поточного контенту. Відповідно фільтр дозволяє змінити/задати автора контенту (поста, сторінки, архівної сторінки і т.п.)
+Used in the function get_current_author_object().
+This function attempts to get the object with data of the author of the current content.
+Therefore, the filter allows you to change/set the author of the content (post, page, archive page, etc.).

 **Args:**

-* `$author` - WP_User|false - queried юзер.
+* `$author` - WP_User|false - queried user.

 **Location:**
 /includes/listings/data.php